-The International Women’s Month is coming to a close, but Filipinas continue to snag the spotlight all throughout the year.
-Filipinas are not just recognized as one of the most beautiful women in the universe, but also cementing their names in the sports, media, and entertainment industry.
+International Women’s Month is coming to a close, but Filipinas continue to snag the spotlight all throughout the year.
+Filipinas are not just recognized as one of the most beautiful women in the universe, but they are also cementing their names in the sports, media, and entertainment industries.

 Here’s a list of world-class Filipino women digital marketing professionals can get inspiration from and tap for their women empowerment campaigns:

 Catriona Gray took the world by storm when she won the titular Miss Universe 2018 crown with her exceptional performance.
 This queen can sing, paint, ramp, and is the first Filipino to lend her voice on Waze.
 More importantly, Catriona won the hearts of 104 million Filipinos and the whole universe with her genuine personality and for speaking her mind on issues like gender equality and helping the poor.

 Because of her success, Catriona was tapped by Cream Silk for its ‘Conditioned for Greater’ campaign.
 This women empowerment initiative encourages Filipinas to take success into their own hands, so they tied up with Edukasyon.ph to launch free online courses such as photography, business, and digital marketing.